-FBI arrests 2, including Roger Stone bodyguard, in Capitol riot
+FBI arrests 2, including Stone bodyguard, in Capitol riot

-NEW YORK (AP) — Two men wanted in the deadly riot at the Capitol were arrested over the weekend, including one who reportedly served as a bodyguard to former President Donald Trump’s longtime political confidant Roger Stone, federal authorities said Monday.
+NEW YORK (AP) — Two men wanted in the deadly riot at the U.S. Capitol were arrested over the weekend, including one who reportedly served as a bodyguard to former President Donald Trump’s longtime political confidant Roger Stone, federal authorities said Monday.

 Roberto Minuta breached the Capitol grounds and “aggressively berated and taunted U.S. Capitol police officers” during the Jan.
 6 insurrection, the FBI said in court papers.